huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### Can I create my own Conda environment for Jupyter?

 Yes.
-Here's an example on how you create a Conda environments with Python and IPython kernel:
+Here's an example on how you create a Conda environments with Python and IPython kernel in [Workbench terminal](/working-in-your-lab/workbench/faq/#terminal):

 ```
 conda create -n <name> 'python~=3.10.*' 'ipykernel'